-

 Fall (September–November): The search begins

 This is prime time to start looking.
 Many scholarships open in early fall, and some have deadlines before winter break.
 Use this time to: Create a scholarship spreadsheet with deadlines, requirements, and links.
-Apply for easy-entry scholarships like the $2,000 No Essay Scholarship.
+Unlock easy‑entry scholarships and apply to several at the same time with Scholly Easy Apply.
 Explore different types of scholarships to see what fits you best.

 Winter (December–February): Focus and apply